 One of the first vehicles we encountered was class thirty seven 37611 (formerly D6871 built in 1963).
 The locomotive had received repairs to the lower part of the nose and had been de-branded from its previous owners.

 Moving into another workshop, we sighted a more familiar Eastleigh Works visitor in the shape of a class 438 4TC unit which is owned by London Underground.
-This was used in recent years with steam on the Metropolitan line.
+In recent years, this was used with steam on the Metropolitan line.

-The variety of vehicles handled by Arlington Fleet Services includes modifications to wagons in the type shown below used for carrying cars.
+Arlington Fleet Services handle a variety of vehicles including modifications to wagons in the type shown below used for carrying cars.
 A long standing issue on this type of wagon is the difficulty of fully opening car doors.
 There is a program to modify the vehicles by positioning grilled mesh on brackets welded to the sides of the vehicles.
 This takes into account the limit of industry tolerances or the kinematic envelope as those with a knowledge of railways will be familiar.

-Numerous Class o8 shunting locomotives were in for work’s attention including Mendip Rail’s vehicle 08650 formally D3817.
+Numerous Class 08 shunting locomotives were in for work’s attention including Mendip Rail’s vehicle 08650 formally D3817.

 Many of will have heard of the Swanage railways plans to operate into Wareham station using heritage DMUs.
 Class 117 vehicles are currently being worked on in Eastleigh Works.
 Modifications will include the fitting of secondary door locks to the slam doors.
 Unlike the normal bolt arrangement used on local hauled coaches, the secondary door locks on these Class 117 units is an electromagnet located behind a lower extension panel to the external doors.